 Dentures & Partial Dentures in Buffalo, NY

-Experienced Dentist Specializing in Dentures, Implants, and Oral Surgery in WNY
+Experienced Amherst Dentist Specializing in Dentures, Implants, and Oral Surgery in WNY

 To receive dentures, a procedure that may last for one to two months, a dentist must first make an impression of the patient’s mouth.
 Sample dentures are placed in the mouth in order to determine the specifics—the shape and the color—of the final model.
 As soon as the conventional denture is designed and manufactured, it is adjusted as needed and ready for the patient to wear.

-There is not much pain involved in receiving dentures.
+There is not much pain involved.
 Soreness can ensue if teeth must be extracted before a patient can be fit for them.
-If your new dentures create sore spots in your mouth, your dentist will have to relieve the spot that is causing the pain.
+If your new teeth create sore spots in your mouth, your dentist will have to relieve the spot that is causing the pain.